kguay/visual-terms/README.md

-# visual-terms
+# Visual Terms
-Visual terms &amp; conditions and privacy statement icons
+Visual Terms &amp; Conditions and Privacy Statement icons

 Have you ever once read the Terms & Conditions or Privacy Policy for a website, application, or device?
 Have you aggreed to them?